cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Facilities for correcting individual characters in the analysis of XOR, ADD, Vigenère.
 Ignorance of non-encrypted areas.

-- Display of second-, third-, etc. -best hit in XOR/ADD analysis (this could lead to a shorter key length).
+- Display of second-, third-, etc. best hit in XOR/ADD analysis (this could lead to a shorter key length).

 - Autocorrelation: Execute further operations (XOR, ADD, ...) in the